CodeMeAPixel/RoastLab/README.md

 - Tailwind CSS (for when you're too lazy to write your own CSS)
 - Framer Motion (to add some pizzazz to your pain)
 - Zod (because TypeScript wasn't strict enough)
-- SWR (for fetching data and caching your shame)
+- React Query (for fetching data and caching your shame)
 - Vercel AI SDK - The AI Toolkit for TypeScript and JavaScript

 ## Contributing